 The private equity partnerships, equity funds, hedge fund of funds and real estate funds consist primarily of non-marketable investments in various venture capital, corporate finance funds and private partnerships (collectively referred to as "Portfolio Funds").
 These funds are primarily invested in the technology, communications, energy, real estate markets, as well as U.S. fixed income instruments and alternative or non-traditional investments.
 A portion of these funds is also invested in foreign operations under certain partnership agreements.
-These investments are recorded at fair value based on financial data, which is generally at an amount equal to the net asset value per share on the fund's proportionate interest in the net position or net equity of the Portfolio Funds as determined by each Portfolio Fund's general partner or investment manager.
+These investments are recorded at fair value based on financial data, which is generally at an amount equal to the net asset value per share on the Fund's proportionate interest in the net position or net equity of the Portfolio Funds as determined by each Portfolio Fund's general partner or investment manager.

 The Plan is obligated to pay certain capital commitments to the partnerships.
-These unfunded commitments totaled approximately \$555,757 at April 30, 2022.
+There were no unfunded commitments at April 30, 2023.